 Desjardins – Ajusto

-Desjardins Ajusto program is a usage-based car insurance program that allows drivers to save up to 25% on their car insurance premium.
+Desjardins Ajusto program is a usage-based car insurance program that allows drivers to save up to 25% on their car insurance premiums.
 Desjardins Ajusto is a pay-as-you-drive model.
 Drivers may be eligible to receive additional savings which would be automatically applied to their car insurance.

 Intact – MyDrive

-With Intact MyDrive usage-based car insurance program, drivers receive a 10% discount as soon as they sign up for the program.
+With the Intact MyDrive usage-based car insurance program, drivers receive a 10% discount as soon as they sign up for the program.
 Drivers can save up to 30% on car insurance premiums which are applied every 6 months.
-Safe driving factors for the program include observation of hard braking, rapid acceleration, speeding, distracted driving and primetime driving hours.
+Safe driving factors for the program include observation of hard braking, rapid acceleration, speeding, distracted driving, and primetime driving hours.